kvasnica/swsb/README.md

                         status report period in seconds (default is 3600) --cleanupperiod CLEANUPPERIOD, -c CLEANUPPERIOD
-                        cleanup period in seconds (default is 3600)
+                        cleanup period in seconds (default is 3600) --alloworigin ALLOWORIGIN, -a ALLOWORIGIN
+                        allow cross-origin traffic from this domain (default is "*")
 ```